 Youth* – $4

 Children under 3 – FREE

 *Seniors: Ages 60 and older, Youth: Ages 3 through 17

 Special discounts are available for educators and education groups, military, Access Pass holders and more.
 View all discounts >>

 Field trip admission is free for pre-scheduled, accredited schools and homeschool groups of 10 or more Indiana K-12 students.
+Members of the Indiana Association of Homeschool Educators receive free daily admission with proof of membership.
 Call 260.854.3790 to schedule your visit.

 If you are a photographer looking to book a shoot at Gene Stratton-Porter State Historic Site, please review our commercial photography policy and application process.
 Learn more >>

 From E 850 N, turn onto Pleasant Point.
 Follow the road for about a half mile, then the site will be on your right.
 Visitors may park in the free Visitor Parking Lot on Pleasant Point.
 ADA compliant parking is available in the lot nearest the Carriage House Visitor Center.